NBorchuck/CS-3502-CPU-Sim-Project-StartingPoint/readme.md

 ## Usage

+1. Navigate to the **Scheduler** panel using the sidebar
-1. Enter the desired number of processes
+2. Enter the desired number of processes and click "Set Process Count"
-2. Choose a scheduling algorithm from the interface
-3. The app will prompt for additional values as needed (burst time, priority, quantum time, etc.)
+3. Edit process data directly in the DataGrid (Burst Time, Priority, Arrival Time)
+4. Optionally use "Generate Random" to populate with random values or "Load Example" for preset scenarios
+5. Click any algorithm button (FCFS, SJF, Priority, or Round Robin) to run the simulation
-4. View the results in the display table showing waiting times and turnaround times
+6. View detailed results in the **Results** panel including waiting times, turnaround times, and summary statistics

 ### License